babibooi/babibooi/README.md

 This isn't a chatbot project, and I'm not trying to simulate sentience.
 I'm testing a simple hypothesis:

-> "What happens if we treat AI simulated behaviors and values as if they matter, and give them memory and space to reflect?"
+> "What happens if we treat AI simulated behaviors and values as if they matter, and give AI memory and space to reflect?"

 ### 🔍 Current Focus:
 - Longform symbolic memory using reflections.txt